MicrosoftDocs/memdocs/sccm/sum/plan-design/prerequisites-for-software-updates.md

 ## <a name="BKMK_wsus2012"></a> Which updates are required on WSUS 6.2 and 6.3?

 Two updates are required for syncing **Upgrades** classification in WSUS 6.2 and 6.3.
-Occasionally, you might see an error downloading or deploying upgrades if upgrades were synchronized in before installing the WSUS updates.
+Occasionally, you might see an error downloading or deploying upgrades if they synchronized before KB3095113 and KB3159706 were installed.
 Information about possible issues is in the next section.

 - You must install [KB 3095113](https://support.microsoft.com/kb/3095113), released in October 2015, on your software update points and site servers before you synchronize the **Upgrades** classification.
   - This update enables the **Upgrades** classification.